dimal1234/cypress-test/README.md

 ## Conclusion

 This project utilizes Cypress for powerful end-to-end testing, integrated with GitHub Actions for continuous integration.
-Cypress is further enhanced by using Cucumber and Gherkin for writing BDD test cases, ensuring our application is well-tested and meets the required behaviors.
+Cypress is further enhanced by using Cucumber and Gherkin for writing BDD test cases, ensuring application is well-tested and meets the required behaviors.